 4. Niels Bohr

-Niels Henrik David Bohr is another Nobel Peace prize winner on the list.
-The Danish physicist is known for his tremendous contribution in atomic structure and quantum theory.
+Niels Henrik David Bohr is another Nobel Peace Prize winner on the list.
+The Danish physicist is known for his tremendous contribution to atomic structure and quantum theory.
 In Stephen Prothero’s book God Is Not One (pg.
 144), Niel Bohr has quoted:

 - “I go into the Upanishads to ask questions.”

 American astronomer, cosmologist, astrophysicist, astrobiologist, and philosopher, Carl Sagan’s contributions to cosmology and modern space science are unprecedented.
 He was a devout Hindu and has been seen quoting: